dotnet/runtime/docs/coreclr/botr/garbage-collection.md

 older than those of higher addresses.
 Again there are exceptions that will be described below.

-Heap segments can be aquired as needed.
+Heap segments can be acquired as needed.
 They are  deleted when they don’t contain any live objects, however the initial segment on the heap will always exist.
 For each heap, one segment at a time is acquired, which is done during a GC for small objects and during allocation time